mvdh7/mvdh7.github.io/_projects/200-calkulate.md

 v2.0 is in beta.
 The original v1.0 was written for MATLAB and only implements a half-Gran-plot method, but it is still [available on GitHub](https://github.com/mvdh7/calkulate/tree/1.0.2).
 A paper is in preparation describing v2.0, but for now the best citation to use is:

-> Humphreys, M. P. (2015): Calculating seawater total alkalinity from open-cell titration data using a modified Gran plot technique, in *Measurements and Concepts in Marine Carbonate Chemistry*, pp. 25-44, PhD thesis, Ocean and Earth Science, University of Southampton, UK.
+> Humphreys, M. P. (2015): **Calculating seawater total alkalinity from open-cell titration data using a modified Gran plot technique**, in *Measurements and Concepts in Marine Carbonate Chemistry*, pp. 25-44, PhD thesis, Ocean and Earth Science, University of Southampton, UK.

 <!--![](https://mphumphreys.files.wordpress.com/2018/12/calkulate-f02.png)-->